tcan05/FlightPricePrediction/README.md

 ## About This Project
 This is a simple project about predicting the flight ticket prices.
 It uses 3 ML algotrithms: Linear Regression, Decision Tree Regressor and XGBoost Regressor.
-AFter training, the system outputs the evaluation metrics and plots the predictions.
+After training, the system outputs the evaluation metrics and plots the predictions.
 This project contains 2 python files: one with normal training and one with hyperparameter tuning.
+Installation guide only shows how to run the normal training .py file.
+To run the hyperparameter tuned .py, change "Normal.py" to "HyperparameterTuned.py".
 Keep in mind that .csv file contains 300.000 samples.

 ## Requirements